FireflyMigration/firefly-doc/10-Developer-Guide/27-Web-Merge -and-Templates/01-Simple-Web-Request.md

 7) Now, let’s configure the request URL.

-Open the properties of the project (Northwind.Server) and go to the "Web" tab.
+Open the properties of the web project (Northwind.Server) and go to the "Web" tab.
 The URL is a combination of Project Url option + Request.aspx?prgname=WebDemo (WebDemo is the unique public name and case sensitive) as follows:
 http://localhost:61988/Request.aspx?prgname=WebDemo (Port number might be different in each computer)